-Standards are statements that express the development and design intentions of this Regulation.
+Standards are Statements that express the development and design intentions of these Regulations.
 The guidelines suggest a variety of means by which the applicant might comply with the standards.
-The guidelines are intended to aid the applicant in the design process and the Administrative officer and the TDRB when reviewing applications.
+The guidelines are intended to aid the applicant in the design process and the Administrative Officer and the TDRB when reviewing applications.
 Options for compliance with the standards are not limited to the guidelines listed.